rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Family tension

 Other household members are probably used to you being away from home all day for work.
-They have their way of using the space and their routines.
+They have their way of using the space and their own routines.
 Your constant presence may impinge on that and lead to irritation that spills into other parts of family life.
 Demands to be quiet or not to distract only make it worse.
 > Ask everyone to consider who may be affected to help them be better prepared.

 ---

 ## Management

 The main problem for a traditional office manager running a remote team is the *perception of loss of control*.
-This is specially true for *micro-managing types*.
+This is especially true for *micro-managing types*.

 We are used to *"bums on seats"* mentality, but all you can see with a remote team is a stream of output.
 Now pause and think about it for a moment - **"a stream of output"**.
 Isn't it what we are after anyway?
 Ideally, we should focus on *outcomes*, but *output* a good transitional metric too.